Skip to Content

 • Shake off the excess water.
 The wet surface of the dough helps to stick the sesame seeds securely on it.

-• Transfer it into a bed of white sesame seeds with the other hand, which is dry.
+• Transfer it into a bed of white sesame seeds with the other hand which is dry.

 4. Deep-fry the sesame balls

 a.
-Start with low heat
+Start with low temperature

-• Be gentle as you do not want it to splash.
+• Be gentle, as you do not want it to splash.
 My method is to glide the sesame balls into the oil with chopsticks.

 • The sesame balls will sink to the bottom initially.
 At this point, keep stirring gently to move them to avoid sticking to the bottom.
 After a minute, the outer part of the sesame balls starts to cook and will no longer be sticky.